Abdul Kalam Island: History

 The first missile test conducted on Abdul Kalam Island was the successful test of the Prithvi missile on 30 November 1993.
 All three armed forces services chiefs witnessed the event.
 Dr. S.K.
 Salwan stated that "the entire Island was on fire after the strike, which had hit bullseye".
 The missile test had an accuracy of 27 meters, which was far more accurate than the Army's required 150 meters.
 A granite memorial called Prithvi Point stands at the location of the original impact point of the test.
 Wheeler Island was uninhabited when it was allocated to the DRDO.
 Since the construction of the Integrated Test Range, entry to Abdul Kalam Island is restricted for the general public, and only DRDO personnel and Defence Ministry officials are permitted to travel to the island.
 Some journalists have also visited the island.
-The island is largely empty for most of the year and manned only by security staff, but may host thousands of scientists, technicians and other staff during missile tests.
+The island is largely empty for most of the year and staffed only by security personnel, but may host thousands of scientists, technicians and other staff during missile tests.

 The test facility includes a launch pad, missile assembly/checkout buildings, and several administrative, and support buildings.
 The facility is only accessible by ship, as there is no airport or bridge connecting the island to the mainland.
 It does have a small helipad, but missile airframes and all supplies, construction materials and heavy equipment arrive by ship.
 Abdul Kalam Island also has a 2.3 kilometer long railway line which connects the missile assembly buildings and is used to carry missile airframes from the pier to the launch pad.
 The island also has residential and other facilities for DRDO scientists and staff.

 Biodiversity

 Abdul Kalam Island is located close to the Gahirmatha Marine Sanctuary, the world's largest rookery of the endangered olive ridley sea turtle.
 Abdul Kalam Island's sandy beaches are a favoured nesting location for the turtles.
 The bright lights installed at the missile testing facility on the island caused some baby turtles to get lost as they were attracted towards the lights.
 Many baby turtles would fail to find their way to sea, and some died as a result.
 To protect the turtles, all lights at the facility are dimmed or masked during nesting season, and missile testing is restrained during the turtles' nesting and breeding season.
-The DRDO stated that around 150,000 olive ridley turtles had laid eggs on Abdul Kalam Island's beaches in February-March 2013 and that the number of turtles was growing.
+The DRDO stated that around 150,000 olive ridley turtles had laid eggs on Abdul Kalam Island's beaches in February–March 2013 and that the number of turtles was growing.

 In May 2013, increasing concern has been drawn to the change of the island's topography, owing to sand erosion.
 Since the island is technically a shoal, seawater frequently causes sand-shifting.
 The DRDO sought the assistance of geological experts from National Institute of Ocean Technology to monitor the situation.